Target ROAS is one of four modes that Outbrain offers for auto-optimizing towards conversions within Conversion Bid Strategy (CBS).

 Who shouldn’t use Target ROAS?

-You shouldn’t consider Target ROAS as an option if you are:
+You shouldn’t consider Target ROAS if you are:

-- A marketer that has a low conversion volume for your sales/purchase (less than 8 conversions a week).
+- a marketer that is running campaigns with low conversion volume for your sales/purchase (less than 8 conversions a week).

-- A marketer that wants to maintain full control over your CPC
+- a marketer that wants to maintain full control over CPCs.
+Consider using Semi Manual mode instead.

 How do I enable Target ROAS mode?